2024년 3월 고2 모의고사 변형 (31-42번)

 Our brains perform a familiar task on “automatic pilot” ____ really paying attention to the other one.

-That’s why insurance companies consider talking on a cell phone and driving to be as dangerous ____ driving while drunk — it’s the driving that goes on “automatic pilot” while the conversation really holds our attention.
+That’s why insurance companies consider talking on a cell phone and driving to be as ____ as driving while drunk — it’s the driving that goes on “automatic pilot” while the conversation really holds our attention.

 25년 6월 고2 모의고사 영어 변형 (30-42번)